José Villegas (footballer, born 1934): 1962 World Cup

 While Mexico prepared to play in the World Cup at Chile in 1962 it was said that if Villegas had defeated Garrincha time and time again, surely there was enough defensive strength in the Mexico national team for the World Cup.
 The Mexican Football Federation went on a tour of trial games with Ignacio Trelles at the head and their first stop was London, England.
 Trelles decided to line up “Piolín” Mota, a second-string goalkeeper.
 Mota was quite concerned with the startup but Trelles told him he had nothing to worry about as Villegas would be there to defend the goal.
 Mexico lost 8–0 against England.
 As a reporter approached him to interview him on his disappointing performance, he said he missed his mother and days had gone by where he could not eat "birria" and that life was not worth it if he was not in his town.

 Another interesting fact was that, even though he had defeated Garrincha in league games, he was so afraid of him during the 1962 World Cup he constantly asked where the attacker was.

-Jamaicon Syndrome
+Jamaicón Syndrome

-A story also tells that one day he sneaked out of a dinner that was served to the Mexican team in Lisbon, prior to the Sweden World Cup of 1958.
-The trainer was made aware of this and found him in the Hotel garden, sitting under a tree hugging his legs and looking at the stars with melancholy.
-As he asked him if he had eaten dinner and everything was Ok, “Jamaicón” answered “How can I eat dinner if that was prepared for a bunch of presumptuous people?
-All I want are my “chalupas”, some “sopes” and not that trash that's not even Mexican”.

-Ever since, the phenomenon of Mexicans missing Mexico when they are out of the country is known as “The Jamaicón Syndrome”.
+Villegas also became known for an off-the-field episode in the lead-up to the 1958 FIFA World Cup in Sweden.
+Before the competition began, Mexico held a tour in Lisbon, Portugal, where the team played several friendly matches.
+During a team dinner, Villegas grew upset with the food, left the table, and wandered through the hotel gardens, visibly frustrated.
+When head coach Ignacio Trelles noticed his absence, he went out to look for him.
+Upon being found, the defender delivered a remark that would be remembered for decades: "How can I eat when they've prepared a dinner fit for paupers?
+What I want are my chalupas, some good sopes, not this garbage that isn’t even Mexican."

+Despite his bout of homesickness, “El Jamaicón” remained with the squad and played in Mexico’s opening World Cup match against Sweden, which Mexico lost 3–0.
+An injury sustained in that game kept him out of the remaining two group-stage matches.

+Nevertheless, the Lisbon episode eventually gave rise to what became known as “Jamaicón Syndrome”—a term describing the difficulty some Mexican athletes face when adapting to and performing outside their familiar environment.